 Cost & Insurance

-Out of pocket traditional therapy typically costs $100-200 per session.
-Depending on your insurance, you may be able to receive therapy at free or low cost with an in-network provider or receive partial reimbursement for out-of-network care.
 Unfortunately, if your insurance carrier requires a diagnosable mental health condition for treatment coverage, your therapy may only be covered if you develop secondary anxiety or depression (or other mental health condition).
 Group therapy options are typically cheaper, ranging from about $15-50 per session, and support and education groups are often free.

-Is Therapy Effective for Treating Chronic Pain?
+Is Therapy Effective For Treating Chronic Pain?

-Cognitive Behavioral Therapy (CBT) has demonstrated small-to-medium effect sizes on pain-associated anxiety and depression and has even shown effects on pain and functioning that are comparable to medical care.8,12 CBT-related changes in helplessness and catastrophizing seem to be a particularly important component to long lasting change in overall functioning.
-The benefits of CBT have been demonstrated in a range of pain populations, including cancer, lower back pain, multiple sclerosis, and nonspecific musculoskeletal pain.
+Cognitive behavioral therapy (CBT) has demonstrated small-to-medium effect sizes on pain-associated anxiety and depression and has even shown effects on pain and functioning that are comparable to medical care.8,12 CBT-related changes in helplessness and catastrophizing seem to be a particularly important component to long lasting change in overall functioning.

-Mindfulness-based Stress Reduction has shown long lasting reductions in the severity of pain intensity and has shown small-to-medium effects on pain-related anxiety and depression.7,8 It has also been studied with diverse pain samples, including cancer-related pain, fibromyalgia, and chronic migraine.
+Mindfulness-based stress reduction has shown long lasting reductions in the severity of pain intensity and has shown small-to-medium effects on pain-related anxiety and depression.7,8 It has also been studied with diverse pain samples, including cancer-related pain, fibromyalgia, and chronic migraine.
 Finally, MBSR has been found to enhance treatment outcomes when combined in interdisciplinary treatment.

-Acceptance and Commitment Therapy (ACT) is a newer therapeutic modality, so it has not been studied as extensively as CBT has, but it is also showing promise in treating pain-related mental health and functioning.8,9
+Acceptance and commitment therapy (ACT) is a newer therapeutic modality, so it has not been studied as extensively as CBT has, but it is also showing promise in treating pain-related mental health and functioning.8,9

 Some studies have found medium-to-large effect sizes in treating pain-related anxiety, disability, number of medical visits, and work status.
 Lower effect sizes have been found for depression and actual pain.
 ACT has also demonstrated effectiveness with multiple pain populations, including musculoskeletal pain and whiplash associated disorders.

 Another important benefit of therapy is that it is extremely low risk, especially when compared to some other pain treatment options, such as opioid medication or surgery.
 Research has also demonstrated the importance of receiving psychosocial interventions as early as possible.
-For example, one study conducted a cost benefit analysis of 1,000 participants with low back pain and found that the participants who received early psychosocial intervention reported fewer health-care visits and missed workdays.13

 Living With Chronic Pain: Coping & Managing Symptoms